 Editor: A person who edits for profit.
 When referred to in this context, an editor is usually a high-up member of a publishing team.
+Many of them will not look at an author's work unless they are represented by a literary agent.
 When an author says they've been accepted by an editor, it generally means they are on track for publication.

 Elevator Pitch: A pitch that can be spoken within the space of an elevator ride, about 20-30 seconds.
 A very important tool for writers going to writing conferences.

 Fanart: A piece of artwork focused on a fictional world/story/characters that do not belong to the artist.
 May be seen as the visual form of fanfiction.